Prioritise to improve your borrowing potential

 Here are some examples I come across in my daily work, which you should consider if you plan to take on mortgage debt in the near future.

 - What’s more important for you?
-To buy a home to live in, or invest your money in one or more investment properties and rent instead? (this strategy is called ‘rentvesting’ which has become more popular in recent times)
+To buy a home to live in, or invest your money in one or more investment properties and rent instead? (this strategy is called ‘rentvesting’ which has become more popular as I explain in a blog I previously wrote)

 - How important is it for you to buy a home today in a more expensive suburb?
 Versus buying a bit further out for less money, and at the same time invest in a second property for long term capital growth